Raphaël Lessard: 2021

 Lessard lost his KBM ride to John Hunter Nemechek in 2021 and subsequently moved to GMS Racing to drive the No. 24.
 The plans initially outlined a 12-race schedule before it was increased to the full season.
 However, funding troubles forced him out of the truck after seven races.

 Xfinity Series

 2022

 Lessard was scheduled to drive the No. 87 for SQR Development on a part-time basis in the NASCAR Xfinity Series throughout the 2022.
 Team owner J. C. Stout was unable to field the team due to "personal reasons", leaving Lessard without a ride.
 Stout had been arrested in January 2022 for criminal contempt after a pattern of erratic behavior.

 Canada Series

 2019

-Lessard would make his Pinty’s Series debut at Autodrome Chaudière.
-He would go onto to win in his series debut.
+Lessard made his Pinty's Series debut at Autodrome Chaudière.
+He went on to win in his series debut.

 2021

-Lessard would sweep the first two races at Sunset.
+Lessard swept the first two races at Sunset.

 Personal life

-Lessard's father was a race car driver but sold his cars to help move Raphaël's racing career.
+Lessard's father was a race car driver, but sold his cars to help move Raphaël's racing career.